znezniV/znezniv.github.io/_posts/2019-01-07-Thesis-Seminar.md

 As Karmen promised, I took the chance to have an individual discussion with her.
 I also tried to briefly analyze why I was having trouble working on the topic map.
 In my opinion it was because I am not really good in finding related work but through the discussion, Karmen said that it could be that my topic is to broad.
 She said that since it is a speculative topic, I first need to write a framework of my world how I imagine it and what is reality there.
 Not very much into detail but narrowed down to the real thing.

 To be honest that really confused me and I had a lot of trouble continue the work.
 May the next day be better.

+## 09.01.2018 – Finish Exercise I, Start Exercise II Design Space
+As mentioned, the previous day was pretty hard.
+But I had the chance to talk early in the morning to Joëlle and she helped me a little to re-define the axis with me.

+So on the y-axis was from "Free From Wage Work (UBI)" to "Autonomous System (Tech)" and the x-axis from "Empower Citizen" to "Optimistic".
+Those are things that are important for me and my future project.
+To the optimistic part I need to add that it shouldn't be naive optimistic.
+In my interpretation, optimistic can be also critical.
+But currently, politics seems more about to be fixing problems, surviving and not destroy everything.
+To really change something bigger there is a common optimism on an idea needed.

+This made it much easier to look for related work where I spent some more time on.

+But soon, I started with the second exercise; the design space.
+The idea was to add 50 own ideas of project.
+I continued with the current flow and just writing down trash but ended up with not much great stuff.